Overview: Red Spot on Eye

 Your doctor can diagnose a red spot on the eye by looking at it.

 If you have symptoms that suggest something more serious, you will likely require a comprehensive eye health exam.
-Your doctor should evaluate any underlying eye problems and other health issues, like diabetes or high blood pressure.
+Your doctor should evaluate any underlying eye problems and other health issues, like diabetes, high blood pressure, or eye diseases.

 A red spot on the eye is typically harmless.
 However, there are a few conditions that your eye doctor will consider if you develop a red mark on your eye: